NoVA0123/Anemia-Analysis/README.md

 Then I analyse the relationship of Anemia levels with various factors

-And at last I predict the Anemia level using [Support vector machine](https://scikit-learn.org/stable/modules/svm.html)
+And at last I predict the Anemia level using [XGBClassifier(Extreme Gradient Boosting classifier)](https://xgboost.readthedocs.io/en/latest/index.html)